cotterjk/PrimeDate_bot/README.md

 A twitter bot that, each morning, tweets the prime factorization of the date converted to a whole number.
 (For example, December 25, 1996 becomes 122596.)

-According to the [Fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic), states that "that every integer greater than 1 either is prime itself or is the product of prime numbers, and that this product is unique."
+According to the [fundamental theorem of arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic), states that not only can every integer greater than 1 can be represented as a product of primes, but that its prime factorization is unique.
 (122596 = 2 x 2 × 30649.)

 My first bot, this is meant to illustrate how each day is similarly special.